 Making Spanish Rice with Salsa is just as easy as making white rice.
 You simply add the liquid and rice in a medium saucepan and simmer until the liquid is absorbed.
 However, since salsa adds additional liquid to the party, we cut back the water used slightly.
 Once all of the ingredients are added to the sauce pan I stir it briefly so they fully incorporate.
 The dish is done once the rice is tender and the liquid has been absorbed.

 - 1/2 teaspoon Salt

 Rinse rice in water to remove excess starch.

-Add to saucepan with water and salsa then cover with a lid.
+Add rice to saucepan with water, salt, and salsa.
+Stir briefly and cover with a lid.

-Heat to a boil and then reduce to a simmer and simmer until the water is absorbed by rice.
+Heat to a boil and then reduce to a simmer.
+Continue to simmer until the water is absorbed by rice.